Julian Day Trip Fun Things To Do

-Menghini Winery is a family-owned boutique winery 3 miles north of downtown Julian in the foothills of Volcan Mountain.
+Menghini Winery is a family-owned boutique winery 3 miles north of downtown Julian in Volcan Mountain’s foothills.
 Surrounded by apple orchards and a six-acre vineyard, the winery produces approximately 4,000 cases of wine annually.
-1150 Julian Orchards Drive. website.
+1150 Julian Orchards Drive.
+Website.

 12. Julian U-Pick Apple Season August – October

-During the fall the apple crop is harvested, which also includes a couple of u-pick apple farms where visitors are allowed to wander through the orchard picking their own.
+During the fall, the apple crop is harvested, including a couple of u-pick apple farms where visitors can wander through the orchard picking their own.
 Most of the apple orchards are open weekends only, some by reservation only.
 Orchards get picked out quickly due to the popularity of this activity.

 13. Apple Starr Orchards

 U-Pick Organic Apples & Pears.
 Open mid to late August or until the apples are all gone.
-Picking is by the bag, about 12 lbs of apples fit into a bag for $25.00.
-No reservations needed for U-Pick but the trees are usually picked clean in just a few days.
-Address 1020 Julian Orchard Drive, Julian. website.
+Picking is by the bag, about 12 pounds of apples fit into a bag for $25.00.
+No reservations are needed for U-Pick, but the trees are usually picked clean in just a few days.
+Address 1020 Julian Orchard Drive, Julian.
+Website.

 14. Calico Ranch and Cidery

 This Orchard is right on Highway 78 and was planted in the early 1930s.
-Calico is family owned 30-acre orchard and one of the few apple orchards in the Julian area that still features pick your own fruit.
+Calico is a family-owned 30-acre orchard and one of the few apple orchards in the Julian area that still features pick your own fruit.
 Seasonal fruit stand with pre-picked apples and pears.
-4200 Highway 78. website.
+4200 Highway 78.
+Website.